SuhilMohamed/Assignment/README.md

 Bash Scripting: ```bash
 There is a bash script named backup.sh in the root directory.
 This script is used to create a backup of a specified database.```

+Terraform: ```bash
-Terraform: There is a Terraform file named main.tf in the terraform folder.
-This file is used to create an EC2 instance with Ubuntu OS on AWS.
+There is a Terraform file named main.tf in the terraform folder.
+This file is used to create an EC2 instance with Ubuntu OS on AWS.```

+Hosting: ```bash
-Hosting: There is a .conf file named reverse-proxy in the root directory.
-This file contains the configuration for a reverse proxy.
+There is a .conf file named reverse-proxy in the root directory.
+This file contains the configuration for a reverse proxy.```